Pax Mongolica: Mongol administration

 The code of Mongol law, known as the Yassa ("Great Law"), decreed strict rules and punishments in many areas of the Mongolian Empire's society, especially those areas concerning trade and commerce.
 The Yassa helped suppress the traditional causes of tribal feuding and war, thus helping to ensure a peaceful trading and traveling environment.
 Theft and animal rustling were outlawed, and the Mongol Empire under Genghis Khan even established a massive lost-and-found system.
 Harsh penalties including a retribution of nine times the original value of stolen goods helped deter theft on Mongol roads.
 The Yassa also decreed complete religious freedom, ensuring that Buddhists, Muslims, Christians, etc., were all allowed to travel freely throughout the empire; religious leaders were also exempted from taxation, as were doctors, lawyers, undertakers, teachers, and scholars.
 The Yassa did allow for flexibility and it usually adapted, absorbed, or built upon legal systems in remote parts of the empire, thus maintaining a level of openness to various societies and ensuring peace and stability.

 In order to ensure Mongol law was enforced, a hierarchy of legal administration was developed.
-This was headed by the Secretarial Council "chug-shu-sheng" (Zhongshu Sheng 中书省) of the central government which oversaw 10 provincial governments known as "hsing-sheng" (xingsheng 行省).
+This was headed by the Secretarial Council "chung-shu-sheng" (中書省) of the central government which oversaw 10 provincial governments known as "hsing-sheng" (行省).
 The Xingsheng was further split into smaller districts which handled legal cases.
-A police commissioner known as "hsien wei" (xianwei 县委) was entrusted with law enforcement and had the authority to arrest suspects.
+A police commissioner known as "hsien wei" (縣委) was entrusted with law enforcement and had the authority to arrest suspects.
 This method of federalising the empire made it easier and more efficient for laws to be administered throughout the continent.

 Postal system

 The Mongols established the Yam (Өртөө, Örtöö, checkpoint), the first system of communication that connected the Far East and the West.
 Relay stations were set up every 25–30 miles or an average day's journey on horse.
 These stations were introduced by Ögedei Khan in 1234 and supplied fresh horses and fodder.
 His brothers Chagatai Khan and Tolui and his nephew Batu Khan further extended this network.

 The Mongol army administered the Yam.
 The Yam stretched across Mongol territory from Eastern Europe to the Pacific Ocean.
-The routes were well organised, funded, maintained, and administrated by the Mongols.
+The routes were well organised, funded, maintained, and administered by the Mongols.
 This highly sophisticated system of communication and travel made it relatively easy to send important messages and travel long distances in relatively short amounts of time.
 As a result of the relatively lucid communication and ease of movement, the Mongols were able to govern their vast empire effectively, thereby ensuring political and economic stability.